YouTransactor-SAS/mPOS-SDK-Android/README.md

 The SDK contains several modules: Connexion, RPC, MDM, Payment, Log.
 * The connexion module provide an interface 'IconnexionManager' so you can use your implementation and also it provide a Bluetooth implementaions (classical bluetooth ans BLE).
 * The RPC module use the IconnexionManager implementation to send/receive, RPC command/response from card terminal.
 It provide an implementation of all RPC Commands you will see next how to use that in your application.
 * The MDM module is an implementation of all YouTransaction's TMS services.
 The TMS server is mainly used to manage the version of firmware and ICC / NFC configurations of card terminal.
 So the SDK allows you to transparently update of the card terminal using our TMS.
+This module is useless if you decide to use another TMS not the YouTransactor one.
 * The payment module implements the transaction processing for contact and contactless.
 For every payment, a UCubePaymentRequest instance should be provided as input to configure the current payment and durring the transaction a callback is returned for every step.
 At the end of transaction a PaymentContext instance is returned which contains all necessary data to save the transaction.
 An example of Payment call is provided next.
 * The SDK provide an ILogger interface and a default implementation to manage logs.
 Your application has the choice between using the default implementation which print the logs in a file that can be sent to our TMS server or you can use you own implemantation of ILogger.